How to Create Positive Change

 If you didn’t get around to making your New Year’s resolutions, don’t worry; you’re not too late.
-You’re probably better off, as early February is a much better time to make changes.
+You’re probably better off, as early February (or any time later in the year) is a much better time to make changes.
 According to an ABC News report, about 45% of Americans choose to make a New Year’s resolution each January.
-Eager “New Year, New You!” people go on diets, hit the gym, join abstinence programs, buy self-help books, and jump on the bandwagon to make 2011 a happier and healthier year.
+Eager “New Year, New You!” people go on diets, hit the gym, join abstinence programs, buy self-help books, and jump on the bandwagon for a happier and healthier year.
 But that same report indicates that over half of those resolutions will fail.
 Because of lack of discipline?
 Lack of willpower?

 The problem may lie with the resolution itself or it might be a matter of timing.
 Use these three rules to set a new goal or adjust the resolution you’ve already made.

 While the new year offers the appeal of a fresh start, it is also the time that new school semesters start, financial changes take place, families renew community commitments and a wide range of programs begin.

 Who we hang out with has a measurable influence on a number of lifestyle factors including how happy we are, how fat we are and even how lonely we are.
 Behaviors, it seems, spread partly though subconscious social signals that we pick up from those around us.
 Ask yourself if the people who surround you will support your efforts to make change.
 Okinawans create groups called moais that meet regularly to share and support each other.
 Consider having your own moai in place before getting started with your resolution.
 This support team can also help keep you on track.
 In Blue Zones, Lessons for Living Longer From the People Who’ve Lived the Longest, Dr. Leslie Lytle, a University of Minnesota registered dietitian with a Ph.D in health behavior, suggests that you before you begin a program of change, enlist a friend or family member to hold each other accountable.